 As always, please feel free to contact us if this didn't answer your questions.
 While we simply don't have familiarity will all routers out there, we'll do what we can to help further.

-Here are routers KNOWN to solve this problem:
+Here are some routers known to solve this problem:

 Apple Airport Extreme